Formula to Calculate Interest Rate

 Simple Interest rate = (P*R*T)/100

-A borrower borrows $1000 from a lender for a period of 9 months and at an interest rate of 12%.
-Now, we will calculate the simple interest rate of interest to be paid to a lender on a principal amount of $1000.
+A borrower borrows $1000 from a lender for nine months at an interest rate of 12%.
+Now, we will calculate the simple interest rate to be paid to a lender on a principal amount of $1000.

 - Simple Interest